|

 Systematic training efforts have proven that most people with severe and

-profound mental retardation can learn to at least care for their basic
+profound intellectual disability can learn to at least care for their basic

 needs.
 Many can perform useful work with support and can otherwise adapt